BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/README.md

 ## Configuration

-Before running the project, ensure that you have completed the following configuration steps:
+Before running the project, we sgiykd have completed the following configuration steps:

 1. **Database Configuration:**
    - Create a MySQL database for the application.